Does your PTO fundraising need a big boost?

-For even more on this topic, watch this!
+For even more on this doubling your group’s fundraising numbers, watch this!

 Even More Resources and Tools

-If you want even more guidance on doubling your fundraising income, then you’ll definitely want to consider getting the Fundraising Formula Kit.
+If you want even more guidance on doubling your fundraising income, then you’ll definitely want to consider getting the Fundraising Success Kit.

 Inside you’ll find details instructions on how to choose, prepare for and execute the most profitable fundraisers!